erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 # What is this list?
-Once your fingers have [learned](https://www.thejach.com/view/2012/07/vims_learning_curve_is_wrong) to speak Vim, they do'nt not want to speak anything else!
+Once your fingers have [learned](https://www.thejach.com/view/2012/07/vims_learning_curve_is_wrong) to speak Vim, they don't want to speak anything else!
 It's simply a very effective way of navigating, creating and editing text.
-Thus, it's natual that one would like to get Vim-like keybindings in as many programs we use as possible.
+Thus, it's natural that one would like to get Vim-like keybindings in as many programs we use as possible.

 The intention of this collaborative list is to:
 * learn which programs/apps that you already use which you can enhance with Vim keybindings.
 Search in your browser with `ctrl/cmd + f`.
-* discover new programs that supports Vim keybindings.
+* discover new programs that support Vim keybindings.
 In the need for a new file manager?
 Why not get one that has Vim keybindings?
-* be up to date and alive -- add new programs and extensions as they evolve!
+* be up-to-date and alive -- add new programs and extensions as they evolve!

 There are of course already lists like this one floating around on the internet (see [Acknowledgments](#Acknowledgments)).
-While they are great, the issue is that they are not up to date with the latest developments.
+While they are great, the issue is that they are not up-to-date with the latest developments.
 There are Vim-emulator add-ons being developed all the time!
 This is why this collaborative list was created.

 (yes, technically it is **vi**-like keybindings we talk about here, but most people know and Google for vim, thus vim is used here instead of vi).